 The “Super-Group” Blind Faith released their one and only self-titled debut album in August of 1969.
-The short lived band featuring Eric Clapton, Steve Winwood, Ric Grech and Ginger Baker caused a huge controversy because the cover to the album featured a topless young girl holding a plane.
+The short lived band featuring Eric Clapton, Steve Winwood, Ric Grech and Ginger Baker caused a huge controversy because the cover of the album featured a topless young girl holding a plane.

 Here’s what the photographer Bob Seidemann said about his vision for the album cover and the reason behind using such a young girl.